 Guilherme De Oliveira Estrella, the Chief Exploration and Production Officer and Member of the Executive Board of Brazil’s Petrobras - The 8th lecture was delivered in Qatar in December 2011 - The 8th Dewhurst Lecture

 H.E.
-Rex W. Tillerson, USA Secretary of State, received his award at the Opening Ceremony opf the 22nd WPC in Istanbul 2017.
+Rex W. Tillerson, then USA Secretary of State, and past Chairman and Chief Executive Officer of Exxon Mobil Corporation,received his award at the Opening Ceremony of the 22nd WPC in Istanbul 2017.
 (The 10th Dewhurst - pdf speech)

 Thomas Dewhurst - Profile

 Thomas Dewhurst, A.R.S., F.G.S., Hon.
 F. Inst.
-Pet., who died on 23 April 1973 in his 92nd year, was born in Blackburn in 1881.
+Pet., was born in Blackburn, UK, in 1881.
 At the early age of 12 he went to work in a cotton mill in Burnley and during that time attended night school.
 Later he went to Burnley Mechanics Institute where, in 1902, he gained a National Scholarship to the Royal College of Science in South Kensington, London.
 There he obtained a first class honours degree in geology and gained the associateship of the college.
 He continued working at the college as a demonstrator and later became a lecturer in geology at Queen's University, Belfast.

 In 1910 Mr Dewhurst joined the Burmah Oil Company as a geologist and in 1916 was appointed senior geologist of the company, his office being in Rangoon.
 In 1922 he returned to London and became the first chief geologist of the company.
 At about the same time he was appointed geological adviser to the then Anglo-Persian Oil Company.
 He retired from the position of chief geologist to the Burmah Oil Company in 1938, but continued as a geological adviser until 1961.